happydasch/btconfig/README.md

 * BACKTEST: Executes backtest mode
 * OPTIMIZE: Executes optimization mode

+## Features

+* Execution of strategies without code
+* Configuration of backtrader components using config files
+* Data Downloader for Oanda and Interactive Brokers included
+* Custom Feeds with time correction (useful for resample and replay)
+* Live Plotting, Optimiziation Browser, Backtest Results using btplotting
+* Prototype Strategies for Forex Trading with functionality to work with pips
+* Additional Analysers for Backtesting

 ## Contribute

 We are looking for contributors: if you are interested to join us please contact us.